-The air cleaner may be lifted out, as shown in figure 30, after the cover of the intake silencer has been removed.
-The cover of the silencer is held by two acorn nuts.
-After the air cleaner has been removed it should be thoroughly washed in gasoline, permitted to drain and then dipped in fresh engine oil.
+The air cleaner may be lifted out, as shown in figure 40, after the covers of the intake silencers have been removed.
+The cover of each silencer is held by two acorn nuts.
+After the air cleaners have been removed they should be thoroughly was hed in gasoline, permitted to drain and then dipped in fresh engine oil.
 Do not wash the cover.
-It may then be reinstalled by placing it in the top of the silencer cylinder and replacing the cover.
+They may then be reinstalled by placing them in the top of the silencer cylinder and replacing the cover.